Oleksandr Usyk: Usyk vs. Joshua II

 On 19 June 2022, it was officially announced that Usyk would be facing Joshua in a rematch in Jeddah, Saudi Arabia on 20 August.
 The fight marked the first defense of Usyk's world heavyweight titles, whilst it was Joshua's twelfth consecutive world heavyweight title fight.
 The fight was also an attempt by Joshua to become a three-time world heavyweight champion.

 Despite Joshua's much improved performance compared to his first loss to Usyk, the latter successfully defended his belts by a split decision with one judge, Glenn Feldman, scoring the fight 115–113 to Joshua, while the other two judges scoring it 115–113 and 116–112 in Usyk's favour.
 The split decision was controversial as the majority of viewers expected a unanimous decision for Usyk.
 The Ring magazine called Glenn Feldman's scorecard "horrible".
 Among those criticizing his judging were promoter Lou DiBella and boxing trainer Teddy Atlas.

 According to New York Times statistics, Joshua landed 37 body punches compared to 15 in their first fight.
 Overall, however, Usyk outperformed Joshua, landing 170 of 712 punches, compared with 124 of 492 for Joshua.
-According to CompuBox, Usyk established new records for punches landed by an Anthony Joshua opponent (170) and most punches landed on Joshua in a single round (39 punches in the 10th round).
+According to CompuBox, Usyk established new records for punches landed by an opponent (170) and most punches landed on Joshua in a single round (39 punches in the 10th round).